 First let me refer you to the official point of view of the Dutch government on tourism.
-Foreign tourists from countries where the health risks are similar to or lower than in Holland are officially welcome to spend their holidays here this summer.
-These are mainly other EU countries and a couple of others that have been whitelisted.
+Foreign tourists from countries where the health risks are similar to or lower than in Holland are officially welcome to spend their holidays here .
+These are mainly other EU countries and a couple more that have been whitelisted.

 The situation in Holland concerning COVID-19 is as changeable as our weather.
 Rules change quite often.
 Make sure you check on the most recent information before you travel to Holland and even during your journey here.

 It’s important to know that you will need to book your accommodation before you enter Holland.
 You may be stopped at the border if you don’t have a valid reservation.

 How safe is it to travel to Holland right now?

 COVID-19 hasn’t left Holland yet.
 However, we managed to flatten the curve and we’ve seen just a few new cases recently.
 We would like to keep it that way.
 That means Dutch people try to keep some common safety measures.
 At least, most of them do.
 Some people find it difficult to keep to the measures, either because they just don’t feel like it anymore, or because they don’t understand the rules, or because they don’t believe in them.

 However, as a visitor, it woud be wise to adhere to these rules as good as you can even if it were only to avoid fines.

 - Don’t go out or refrain from traveling to Holland if you’re ill or if have any symptoms of COVID-19